Murder charges filed in north Tulsa house fire that left three dead

 TULSA -- Murder charges have been filed in connection with a house fire that left three people dead in north Tulsa.

-Three charges of first-degree murder and one charge of first-degree arson were filed against Andrew Conard and another man.
+Three charges of first-degree murder and one charge of first-degree arson were filed against Andrew Conard and Keenan Burkhalter (aka Davis).

-Conard has been arrested at this time, and police say he has a previous record for firearm complaints.
+Both are convicted felons.
+Conrad has a previous record for firearms convictions and records show Burkhalter was sent to prison in 2014 for a Washington County burglary and drugs conviction.
+He currently is on probation in the case.
+He was released from prison in September.

-"I just hope they know we’ve been working," said Watkins.
+"I just hope they know we’ve been working," Sgt.
+Brandon Watkins said.
 "We’ve been working for them.
 We’ve been trying to get justice for them and that kid and those two people.
 And our goal is to make sure they get the complete justice that they deserve."

 Police say the fire was set intentionally at 606 E. Seminole Pl. early Oct.
 14 to cover up the murders of two men and a young girl.